Movin' On (Bananarama song)

 "'Movin' On" is a song written and performed by English girl group Bananarama.
-Released on 17 August 1992, it was the first single from their sixth album, Please Yourself (1993).
-It was produced by Mike Stock and Pete Waterman, two-thirds of the Stock Aitken Waterman (SAW) trio who had produced a number of Bananarama's past hits.
+Released on 17 August 1992 by London Records, it was the first single from their sixth album, Please Yourself (1993).
+The song was produced by Mike Stock and Pete Waterman, two-thirds of the Stock Aitken Waterman (SAW) trio who had produced a number of Bananarama's past hits.
+Its accompanying music video was directed by Philippe Gautier.

 "Movin' On" is an uptempo dance ballad.
 The single was met with mixed reviews and moderate success when released, peaking at number 24 on the UK Singles Chart.
 The song was later covered by English band Steps on their second album, Steptacular.
-In 2012, the song was re-released by Bananarama on their Now or Never EP in a new version.
+In 2012, the song was included on Bananarama's Now or Never EP in a new version.